 Guigang, tidy city

 That afternoon, we have dinner with Mario and Dewi (another Indonesian, also Javanese, single) at the restaurant at the shopping mall.
 Later I know that this is the only mall in Guigang.
 The mall named Meng Zhi Dao (The island of dream).
 People here also called it ‘the park’ because it located just next to the park.
 Surrounding the park is Hotel International Guigang.
 Meng Xhi Dao, and Mayor’s office.
 We came to this mall quite often, since this is the nearest place go by walk.
 Although not that near, it took 20 minutes walk.
 And imagine the sweat when we walk at noon in the Southern Chinese summer.
 We’ve been eaten at this restaurant a several time with different people, but I never catch the name.
 Also have been to Dicos (also in the mall), kind of fried chicken and another restaurant serving international food at the second floor, which once I order fine fried rice with pineapple.
-The fried rice is placed inside the empty pineapple shell.
-Inspired me to cook the same for Natz.
-Near the mall, there is a bread store where we used to bought our breakfast since the bin guan did not served any breakfast.
-There, I met a kind salesgirl named her self Ally, who keen to introduce her self to me.
-She said she want to learn English from me.

 Work and work, loosing passport, and still having fun